 This quick and easy quilt is one of my most popular quilt tutorials of all time: a fast, beginner-friendly Fast Four Patch Quilt.
 This simple patchwork quilt is perfect for a scrappy look and showing-off a fun feature print fabric.
 It’s also a great project for a beginning quilter.

+It’s been 9 years since I first published this pattern and felt like it was time for an update.
 If you are brand-new to quilting, be sure to check out my Beginning Quilting series for all the basics on supplies, cutting, piecing, and quilting!

 Four Patch Quilt Tutorial:

-This is one of my favorite go-to quilt patterns for a quick baby quilt.
-It works really well to show off a main ‘focus’ print contrasting with a variety of prints in scrappy four-patch blocks.
+This is one of my favorite simple quilt patterns for a quick baby quilt.
+It works really well to show off a main ‘feature’ print contrasting with a variety of prints in scrappy four-patch blocks.
 The quilt shown here finishes at 40″ x 56″.

 Finished four patch quilt: 40″ x 56″